György Sárosi: Hungary 8-3 Czechoslovakia

-"Scoring seven goals in an international is almost impossible, yet alone past the great Planicka," commented his coach that day, Karoly Dietz.
+"Scoring seven goals in an international is almost impossible, yet alone past the great Planička," commented his coach that day, Károly Dietz.
 "But 'Gyurka' was the greatest goalscorer of his era – just look at his statistics."
 In the evening at the banquet, Planicska was the first to congratulate Dr. Sárosi.
 With tears in his eyes, he rolled his neck and said: "For a player like you, it's not a shame, and I'll never deny it."

 After the game, the newspapers gave him the rating of -1 to credit his amazing performance.
 Normally the system works like that: "1 = World class.
 2 = Good.
 3 = Average.
 4 = Bad.
 5 = Awful."
 But Képes Sport made an exception for Sárosi who scored 7 goals against the best goalkeeper in the world.

 This 7-goal haul helped him to be the top goal scorer of the 1936–38 Central European Cup with a then-record of 10 goals (which was equalled in the next edition by fellow compatriot Ferenc Puskás).
 With a total of 17 goals in the Central European Cup, he is the competition's all-time top goalscorer.